Midphalangeal hair: Population genetics

 Danforth (1921) reported that middigital hair was present in men more often than in women.
 Caucasians were found to have a higher incidence of middle phalangeal hair than other ethnic groups, including Afro-Americans, American Indians, and Japanese.

-Saldanha and Guinsburg (1961) studied the presence or absence of middigital hair in a white population of Sao Paulo, Brazil, including 131 males and 158 females, and compared their findings with those of previous reports.
-The frequencies of individuals without midphalangeal hair showed striking population differences.
-The range among northern Europeans varied from 20 to 30%, and among Mediterraneans, from 30 to 50%.
-Among Japanese, American Indians, and Afro-Americans, the figures varied between about 60% and 90%.
-The trait was virtually absent among Eskimos.
+Saldanha and Guinsburg (1961) studied the presence or absence of middigital hair in a white population of São Paulo, Brazil, including 131 males and 158 females, and compared their findings with those of previous reports.
+The frequencies of individuals with midphalangeal hair showed striking population differences.
+The range among northern Europeans varied from 70 to 80%, and among Mediterraneans, from 50 to 70%.
+Among Japanese, American Indians, and Afro-Americans, the figures varied between about 10% and 40%.
+The trait was virtually absent among the Inuit.